South American Place Names

 Fátima (Settlement) Portuguese

-Derived from the Arabic feminine name Fatimah, apparently after a Moorish princess who converted to Christianity during the Reconquista.
+Derived from the Arabic feminine name Fatima, apparently after a Moorish princess who converted to Christianity during the Reconquista.
 This is the name of a town in Portugal, which became an important Christian pilgrimage center after 1917 when three local children reported witnessing repeated apparitions of the Virgin Mary.

 Fiji (Country) English, Portuguese, Hindi, Indonesian, Malay